Integralist/integralist.co.uk/content/posts/fastly-varnish.md

     <img src="../../images/fastly-request-flow.png">
 </a>

+### 304 Not Modified

+Although not specifically mentioned in the above diagram it's worth noting that Fastly doesn't execute `vcl_fetch` when it receives a `304 Not Modified` from origin, but it will use any `Cache-Control` or `Surrogate-Control` values defined on that response.

+If no caching headers are sent with the `304 Not Modified` response, then the stale object's TTL is _refreshed_.
+This means its age is set back to zero and the original `max-age` TTL is enforced.

+Ultimately this means if you were hoping to execute logic defined within `vcl_fetch` whenever a `304 Not Modified` was returned (e.g. dynamically modify the stale/cached object's TTL), then that isn't possible.

 ### Update 2019.08.10

 Fastly reached out to me to let me know that this diagram is now incorrect.